reignseth87/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that prints Hello, World
+a scripts that prints Hello, World